ComposerShield/qiti/README.md

 ## Requirements

-- macOS (14 or 15) or Linux (tested on Ubuntu, Debian, and Fedora)
+- macOS (14 or 15, x86_64 and/or arm64)
+- Linux (tested on Ubuntu, Debian, and Fedora; x86_64)
 - Clang or Apple Clang (additional compiler support TBD)
 - C++20
 - Your unit-test executable must be compiled with optimizations disabled (e.g. -O0) to ensure accurate profiling and sanitization.
-This will be done automatically when linking qiti_lib; however, you must ensure your settings do not override these changes (see "CMake Settings" below).
+  - This will be done automatically when linking qiti_lib; however, you must ensure your settings do not override these changes (see "CMake Settings" below).

 ## CMake Integration